MASTERING LIGHT ONLINE WORKSHOP

 A recent client from Chicago showed me his large portfolio of city-scapes with the Canon 11mm.
 My whole workshop was very impressed by his work.
 Some may say “yeah but it makes some straight lines crooked.”
 In some cases, that’s true; but unless you’re doing strict architecture photography, I say, “who cares!?”
 This is art.
 Get radical.
 Break the rules.
 Have fun.

-For this approach, because the eye doesn’t see like these lenses do, you really must take the camera off the tripod and experiment in free-form fashion.
+For this approach, because the eye doesn’t see like these camera lenses do, you really must take the camera off the tripod and experiment in free-form fashion.
 Go low to the ground… so as high as you can reach… walk around in free-flowing fashion watching the LCD or viewfinder (or both) every step of the way.
 Notice how even an inch can make a huge difference in the look of an image.
-Notice all of the possible compositions in even a small, scenic area.
+Notice all of the possible photography compositions in even a small, scenic area.

 My parting words for all you passionate landscape photographers?
 Try new stuff… break the rules… embrace the passion… and don’t be afraid of failure.